GoogleContainerTools/kpt-config-sync/docs/contributing.md

 Contributions are greatly appreciated.
 The maintainers of Config Sync monitor issues and PRs and strive to provide timely feedback and reviews.
-For any questions or suggestions, reach to to the Config Sync maintainers on [github.com/GoogleContainerTools/kpt-config-sync issues] or [github.com/GoogleContainerTools/kpt-config-sync discussions].
+For any questions or suggestions, reach to to the Config Sync maintainers on [issues] or [discussions].

 For small bug fixes and doc updates, just create a PR with your change.
 ConfigSync follows the [Kubernetes contribution process], so fork the project,